 4. Ryan Estis – Change Leadership and Human Performance

-Ryan Estis is a former Chief Strategy Officer of the McCann Worldgroup agency network who left to build a full-time speaking business, and he has become one of the most-booked change-leadership speakers in the US corporate market.
+Ryan Estis is a former Chief Strategy Officer of the McCann Worldgroup agency network who left to build a full-time speaking business, and he has become a heavily booked change-leadership speaker in the US corporate market.
 Based in Minneapolis, he has delivered keynotes for more than 100 of the Fortune 500 – MasterCard, AT&T, Oracle, Ford, LinkedIn, Salesforce, MetLife, and the Mayo Clinic among them.

-Estis's keynotes are built around a specific thesis: the gap between average and elite in any organization is widening, and what closes it is the daily human behaviors that separate high performers from everyone else.
-His delivery is warm and storytelling-first, but the structure underneath is rigorously practical – audiences leave with specific behavioral commitments, not just inspiration.
+Estis builds his keynotes around one thesis: the gap between average and elite performance is widening, and daily human behaviors separate high performers from everyone else.
+His delivery is warm and storytelling-first, but audiences leave with specific behavioral commitments, not just inspiration.

 He hosts the What's Next podcast, publishes the Prepare for Impact newsletter, and runs research into what high-performing teams do differently.

-Key topics: Prepare for Impact – Winning in the New Economy, Change Proof Culture, The Human Side of Leadership, Elite Sales Leadership
+Teams usually book this speaker for Prepare for Impact – Winning in the New Economy, Change Proof Culture, The Human Side of Leadership, Elite Sales Leadership.

 Learn more about Ryan Estis →